ivadomed/ivadomed/docs/source/configuration_file.rst

 soft_gt
 ^^^^^^^^^^

 Bool.
-Indicated if usage of soft mask.
-Ground truth will be non-binarized images with float32 encoding.
+Indicates if a soft mask will be used as ground-truth to train and / or evaluate a model.
+In particular, the masks are not binarized after interpolations implied by preprocessing or data-augmentation operations.

 Split dataset
 -------------